 - A minimum service requirement

-Does the VA Pay For Assisted Living?
+Does the VA Pay for Assisted Living?

 Veterans Affairs Benefits for Assisted Living